The Best Mexican Rice2012-04-18

 Photo by Alfonso Revilla

-Heat vegetable oil in a medium sized pan.
-Fry the uncooked rice until it's golden.
+Heat the vegetable oil in a medium-sized pan.
+Stir in the uncooked rice and saute until it's golden.
+Add the onion and garlic and let cook until the onion becomes tender and translucent.

-Add tomato sauce and two cups of water, then stir with about a tsp of both salt and pepper.
+Add the tomato sauce and water, and sprinkle in the salt and pepper.

-Bring water to a boil, cover the pan with a lid and bring down heat to a low temperature.
-Let it sit for 15-20 minutes at low heat.
+Bring water to a boil, cover the pan with a lid, and bring down to low heat.
+Let it cook for 20 minutes.

 Average Member Rating